 These sub-sectors will all have potential for exponential growth.
 Expected CAGR for the next 5 years for each subsector; ~14% for precision ag., ~7% for bioenergy and ~22% for indoor farms.

-AFN: Why the drive to establish an AgTech sector in Abu Dhabi?
+Why the drive to establish an agtech sector in Abu Dhabi?

-EAQ: For Abu Dhabi, the capital Emirate of the United Arab Emirates (UAE), the Government and Abu Dhabi Investment Office (ADIO) has identified AgTech as a priority sector and is committed to establishing Abu Dhabi as a global center for desert environment agriculture innovation.
+For Abu Dhabi, the capital emirate of the UAE, the government, and ADIO have identified agtech as a priority sector and is committed to establishing Abu Dhabi as a global center for desert environment agriculture innovation.

-This drive is a part of Ghadan 21, Abu Dhabi Government’s accelerator programme.
+This drive is a part of Ghadan 21, Abu Dhabi government’s accelerator program.

-EAQ: The development of a vibrant AgTech sector in the Emirate, is part of the Abu Dhabi Government’s Ghadan 21 programme, as well as the broader UAE federal agenda.
+The development of a vibrant agtech sector in the emirate, is part of the Abu Dhabi government’s Ghadan 21 program, as well as the broader UAE federal agenda.
 The programme was established in 2018 to accelerate the economic agenda and Abu Dhabi’s transformation to a new world economy, with a central ambition to make Abu Dhabi one of the best places in the world to do business, invest, live, work and visit.

-The initiative will create new opportunities that will positively impact the economy in the mid and long-term future, aiming to generate over AED1.650 billion (USD $450 million) of GDP contribution and stimulate 2,900 new jobs by 2021.
+The initiative will create new opportunities that will positively impact the economy in the mid and long-term future, aiming to generate over AED 1.650 billion ($450 million) of GDP contribution and stimulate 2,900 new jobs by 2021.